 It had to be done.
 I couldn’t stand her!
 I pull the trigger.
 She collapses to the floor, bleeding.
 I hear a gasp.
 I can’t take it in anymore.
 I can’t hold it in anymore.
 I cry, kneeling.
 I cry and cry and cry, until my throat is sore.

 As I open my eyes, I’m still in the parking lot where it happened.
 She’s.. gone.
 I look around.
 I see more blood.
 But it’s not coming from me, it’s where she was.
 I run, the opposite way of where she was.
 I look back.
 But I can’t (so technically I didn’t look back).
-A hand is covering my mouth.
+A hand covers my mouth.
 ‘Shout and I shoot you.’
-Says a female voice.
+Says a voice.
 ‘O-ok..’
 I say, trying to hide my obvious fear.
 I close my eyes.
-But … I open them again, crying.
+But . . .
+I open them again, crying.
 ‘Why are you..’ says the voice.
 ‘Wait.
 J-Jason?’
 ‘Camilla?’
 I gasp.
 ‘It can’t be..
 I-I killed you…’ ‘Umm, no…’ she replies.
 I can’t believe my eyes!
-She’s alive?!?
+She’s alive?!
 ‘You.. survived?’
 I ask.
 ‘Not exactly.’
 She shows me her leg.
 ‘I’m still bleeding,’ she says. ‘but you can’t die because someone shot you in the leg!
-How..
-Though?
+Well at least, not for me.
+How.. though?
 Why?’
 She asks.
 ‘I..
 I..’
 I start.
 But I can’t.
 I fall to the floor.

 ‘Stop!
 Stop!
 It’s a dream!
 It’s all a dream, sweetie.
 Don’t get so worked up!’
 Says a calm voice.
 I open my eyes.
 ‘Mommy?’
 I ask.
 I look at my surroundings.
 I see a messy desk, filled with crayons and unfinished homework and random thrown books and a small plant, then the floor, dirty, sticky, a bit smelly, and crayons are thrown there, too.
 And my bed.
 Neat.
 Not a single speck of dust.
 Pristine.
 ‘Are you listening, honey?
 I called the school and told them you were sick so you can stay at home today.
 There’s not much going on, anyway, so you won’t be missing much.
 Also!’
 She exclaims.
 ‘I got your favorite!’
 Mom pulls out a fresh, clean bowl of my favorite: cereal, ice cream and sprinkles!
 I smile.
 ‘You’re welcome, sweetie.’
 That’s when it hit me.
 I’m 7 years old.
 The young Jason.
 Before Mom and Dad died.
 Before I was in middle school.
 Before I changed.
 Before everything.
 Well, technically, not everything.
 But I had been.. dreaming my future?
 It was so real.
 I’m so worried that I gobble up my cereal and ice cream and sprinkles without making ‘mmm’ noises every time I take a bite.
 Without saying as much as ‘thank you’ to Mom.
 Without even hugging her.
 I think about it.
 A lot.